 There is no deliverable for this lab session, but you are assumed to know the tool afterwards.
 Practice more at home if needed.

-Some students have expressed interest in additional reading material to help freshen up on skills and knowledge required for this course.
+In the past, students have expressed interest in additional reading material to help freshen up on skills and knowledge required for this course.